DirtyHairy/typescript-deferred/README.md

 with the Promises/A+ standard.

-In **Typescript**, `then` is typed as a generic, taking the target type of the callbacks as a type parameter.
-If the result of the callbacks is a plain value, type inference will do its magic and render the type argument unecessary, but you'll have to supply it if the target type is again wrapped by a promise.
+In **Typescript**, `then` is typed as a generic, taking the target type of the callbacks as a type parameter which the compiler can infer from the callback type.
+Type inference always works, even if the result type is again wrapped by a promise.

 In addtion to then, two convenience methods `always` and `otherwise` are supplied.